12 Days

 7hrs

 After an early morning breakfast, we’ll continue our journey from Namrung.
-This day marks about 4-5 hours of trekking while elevating to about 550m in altitude.
-Originally, we’d go to Samagaon from Namrung, but as we’ll have to maintain our pace while ascending, we’ll spend our night at Lho.
+This day involves about 4-5 hours of trekking while ascending to an altitude of about 550m.
+Originally, we’d go from Namrung to Samagaon, but since we’ll need to maintain our pace while ascending, we’ll spend the night at Lho.
 The trail also passes through landslide-prone areas, and it demands careful observation.

 Along the way, you’ll pass through trails of Juniper bushes and Lihi village.
 We’ll enjoy the stunning views of the landscape and finally cross the stream of the Lindanda Glacier.
-From there, we go along the trails and reach Sho village, which offers excellent views of Simnang Himal.
+From there, we follow the trails to Sho village, which offers excellent views of Simnang Himal.
 We’ll meet at dusk in Lho village, where we’ll stay overnight.
-Lho is a traditional Tibetan village inhabited by Nubri people and offers outstanding views of the mountainous region.
+Lho is a traditional Tibetan village inhabited by the Nubri people and offers outstanding views of the surrounding mountains.

-Lho village is rich in Tibetan culture and has many monasteries.
+Lho village is rich in Tibetan culture and is home to many monasteries.
 One of the famous monasteries is Ribung Gompa, which serves a religious and spiritual purpose.
 This site also offers excellent landscapes and aerial views of the region.

 Breakfast, Lunch, Dinner